 Shopping for the right diamond for your engagement ring is an important process with much to consider.
 The carat size is often one of the first characteristics of a diamond to capture the attention of buyers.
 It influences how big or small a diamond appears and dramatically influences the cost of a diamond.

 3-carat diamonds are incredibly striking in size and can be quite expensive.
 However, there’s much more to these desirable diamonds than that.
-If you’re wondering “how much is a 3-carat diamond?”, or “how big is a 3-carat diamond?”, the answer is dependent on a number of factors.
+If you’re wondering “How much is a 3-carat diamond?”, or “How big is a 3-carat diamond?”, the answer is dependent on several factors.
 Here, we’ll not only answer both of these questions but also compare this carat weight to similar carat weights so you can find the right carat size for you.

-While the carat weight of a diamond has a significant impact on its cost, it is just one of the 4Cs that influence a diamond’s overall quality, and thus its cost.
+While the carat weight of a diamond has a significant impact on its cost, it is just one of the 4Cs of the diamond quality scale, and thus its cost.
 Not all 3-carat diamonds are priced the same.
 In fact, the diamond price can vary greatly depending on its clarity grade, cut quality, and color grade.